chamodanethra/biometric_signature/README.md

 **Stop just unlocking the UI.
 Start proving the identity.**

+Typical biometric plugins (such as `local_auth`) return only a boolean indicating whether authentication succeeded.
-While standard plugins like `local_auth` return a simple `true` if the user passes biometrics, `biometric_signature` generates a **cryptographic signature** using a private key stored in hardware (Secure Enclave / StrongBox).
+`biometric_signature` goes significantly further by generating a **verifiable cryptographic signature** using a private key stored in hardware (Secure Enclave / StrongBox).

-This means even if a device is rooted or the app binary is hooked to return "true", your server will reject the request because the attacker cannot forge the cryptographic signature without the private key.
+Even if an attacker bypasses or hooks biometric APIs, your backend will still reject the request because **the attacker cannot forge a hardware-backed signature without the private key**.

 ## Features

-- **Cryptographic Proof:** Returns a signature (RSA/ECDSA) verifyable on your backend.
-- **RSA Decryption:** Supports decrypting data using the private key stored in hardware (RSA/ECB/PKCS1Padding).
+- **Cryptographic Proof Of Identity:** Hardware-backed RSA or ECDSA signatures that your backend can independently verify.
+- **Decryption Support:**
+  - **RSA**: RSA/ECB/PKCS1Padding (Android + iOS)
+  - **EC**: ECIES (X9.63 → SHA-256 → AES-GCM)
 - **Hardware Security:** Uses Secure Enclave (iOS) and Keystore/StrongBox (Android).
-- **Legacy Support:** Unique **Hybrid RSA** on iOS allows storing RSA keys in the Secure Enclave (wrapping them with EC), perfect for banking backends that don't support ECDSA yet.
-- **Key Invalidation:** Keys are automatically destroyed if a new fingerprint/face is enrolled, preventing attackers from adding their own biometrics to bypass security.
+- **Hybrid Architectures:**
+- **Android Hybrid EC:**

+  Hardware EC signing + software ECIES decryption.
+  The software EC private key is AES-wrapped using a StrongBox/Keystore AES-256 master key that requires biometric authentication for every unwrap.
+- **iOS Hybrid RSA:**

+  Hardware EC signing + software RSA decryption key.
+  The RSA key is encrypted using ECIES with Secure Enclave EC public key material.
+- **Key Invalidation:** Keys can be bound to biometric enrollment state (fingerprint/Face ID changes).
-- **Device Credentials:** Optional fallback to PIN/Pattern for broader device support.
+- **Device Credentials:** Optional PIN/Pattern/Password fallback on Android.

 ## Security Architecture

-1.  **Enrollment:** App requests keys.
-User authenticates.
-Private Key is generated inside the Hardware Security Module (HSM) and never leaves.
-Public Key is sent to your server.
-2.  **Signing:** App requests a signature.
-User authenticates (FaceID/Fingerprint).
-The HSM signs the payload using the Private Key.
-3.  **Verification:** App sends the `signature` and `payload` to your server.
-Server verifies them using the stored Public Key.
+### Key Modes

+The plugin supports three secure operational modes:

+1. **RSA Mode**:
+   - RSA-2048 signing (always hardware-backed)
+   - Optional RSA decryption
+   - Private key never leaves secure hardware
+2.  **EC Signing-Only**:
+   - Hardware-backed P-256 key
+   - ECDSA signing only
+   - No decryption support
+3.  **Hybrid EC Mode**: Combines hardware signing with software decryption keys:
+    - **Android**:
+      - Hardware EC key for signing
+      - Software EC key for ECIES decryption
+      - Software EC private key encrypted using:
+        - AES-256 GCM master key stored in Keystore/StrongBox
+        - Per-operation biometric authentication required
+      - Wrapped EC private key blob stored in app-private files (MODE_PRIVATE)
+      - Public EC key also stored in app-private files
+    - **iOS**:
+      - Hardware EC key for signing
+      - Software RSA key for PKCS#1 decryption
+      - RSA private key is wrapped using ECIES with Secure Enclave EC public key
+      - Wrapped RSA key stored in Keychain as `kSecClassGenericPassword`

+### Workflow Overview

+1.  **Enrollment**

+    User authenticates → hardware generates a signing key.

+    Hybrid modes additionally generate a software decryption key, which is then encrypted using secure hardware.
+2.  **Signing**

+    Biometric prompt is shown

+    Hardware unlocks the signing key, and a verifiable signature is produced.
+3.  **Decryption**

+    A biometric prompt is shown again.

+    Hybrid modes unwrap the software private key using hardware-protected AES-GCM, then decrypt the payload.
+4.  **Backend Verification**

+    The backend verifies signatures using the registered public key.

+    Verification **must not** be performed on the client.

 ## Backend Verification

-To ensure security, you must verify the signature on your server.
-Do not verify it inside the Flutter app.
+Perform verification on the server.
+Below are reference implementations.

 ### Node.js
 ```javascript